mbed-ce-libraries-examples/.github/README.md

- # Mbed Comunity Edition - Libraries & Examples
- This organization was created in context of [MbedCE organization](https://github.com/mbed-ce)
+This repo is just for this organization main page